Albatross of The Petrel Station

 Scientific name: Diomedea antipodensis antipodensis

 The scarcer Antipodean subspecies of the New Zealand Wandering Albatross is always a special bird to encounter on tour.
-Like the other wandering albatross, it brings an immediate sense of scale and grandeur whenever it appears around the boat.
+Like the other wandering albatross, whenever one appears soaring on their huge wingspan of up to 3.35 metres, they bring a sense of grandeur, and are always a memorable sight.

-It is a New Zealand endemic, breeding in the subantarctic, and is much less frequently encountered here than Gibson’s subspecies of NZ Wandering Albatross.
-Plumage varies with age, but they tend to retain a dark brown cap on the head, helping give them a distinctive look.
+They are a New Zealand endemic, breeding mostly on the Antipodes Islands, which are part of New Zealand’s subantarctic islands, and are much less frequently encountered here than Gibson’s subspecies of NZ Wandering Albatross.
+Plumage varies with age, but they retain a dark brown cap on the head, helping give them a distinctive look.

 Northern Royal Albatross